eea/eea.docker.haproxy/haproxy/Readme.md

 ### Run with backends specified as environment variable

     $ docker run --env BACKENDS="192.168.1.5:80 192.168.1.6:80" eeacms/haproxy
+or
+    $ docker run --env BACKENDS="192.168.1.5:80:4 192.168.1.6:80:1" eeacms/haproxy

 Using the `BACKENDS` variable is a way to quick-start the container.
-The servers are written as `server_ip:server_listening_port`, separated by spaces (and enclosed in quotes, to avoid issues).
+The servers are written as `server_ip:server_listening_port:weight`, separated by spaces (and enclosed in quotes, to avoid issues).
-The contents of the variable are evaluated in a python script that writes the HAProxy configuration file automatically.
+The contents of the variable are evaluated in a python script that writes the HAProxy configuration file automatically. `weight` is optional and defaulted to `1`

 If there are multiple DNS records for one or more of your `BACKENDS` (e.g. when deployed using rancher-compose), you can use `DNS_ENABLED` environment variable.
 This way, haproxy will load-balance